-Due to high competition in the pharmaceutical industry, aggressive marketing strategies have been adopted by the different medicine companies.
+Due to high competition in the pharmaceutical industry, different medicine companies have adopted aggressive marketing strategies.
 The doctors, willingly or unwillingly, become part of the system with few exceptions.
 This unethical promotion clearly drives them towards prescribing high valued or unnecessary medicines [53-59].
 Very often, medical representatives rush at peak hours and aggressively pull patient prescriptions in the name of survey.
-Prescribing antibiotics in 44% consultations, prescribing of 3 or more drugs in 46% in urban centers and 33% in local health centers [29]clearly raise OOP expenditure and create strong repulsion towards modern medicine where nearly 22% of the population is below poverty line[60.61].
+Prescribing antibiotics in 44% consultations, prescribing of 3 or more drugs in 46% in urban centers and 33% in local health centers [29] clearly raise OOP expenditure and create strong repulsion towards modern medicine where nearly 22% of the population is below poverty line [60,61].
 Moreover, doctors are more often accused to take 30% to 50% commission on a test from hospitals/diagnostic centers [51], [62,63].
 Neither the regulatory authority nor the professional or consumer rights bodies has any role to control or rectify the process [53].
-Annually around 3.5% households (corresponding to approximately 5 million people) are pushed into poverty due to OOP outlays wherein chronic non-communicable diseases are the principle contributor [64,65].
-Khan et.al, 2017 further revealed that households spend 11% of their total budget on healthcare wherein 9% households faced financial catastrophe, wherein 16.5% of poorest and 9.2% of the richest households faces catastrophic health expenditure [65].
+'Global Monitoring Report on Financial Protection in Health 2019' (joint report of World Bank and WHO) estimates that around 7% households are pushed into poverty due to OOP outlays wherein chronic noncommunicable diseases are the principle contributor [64,65].
+Khan et. al, 2017 further reported that middle class families spend 11% of their total budget on healthcare, with 9% of households facing financial disaster, with 16.5% of the lowest paid and 9.2% of the richest households facing catastrophic health expenditure [65].
 Studies reported that detrimental coping strategies and lack of healthcare expenditure protection for health care often negatively affect future income and can magnify people's vulnerability and hardship [66].